opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

 ```

-### X.2 ObservingProcedure
+### X.2 Procedure

-Add: Definition of the ObservingProcedure concept and its associations
+Add: Definition of the Procedure concept and its associations

-*Figure 2: Context Diagram for ObservingProcedure and its associated concepts.*

-*Table 3: ObservingProcedure attributes*
+*Table 3: Procedure attributes*

 | Association role | Description |
 |------------------|------------------------|
 | observation      | |

 ```
-Requirement 2: req/abstract-observation-schema/observing-procedure
+Requirement 2: req/abstract-observation-schema/procedure

-The System Under Test shall support the concept of an ObservingProcedure as described in Figure 2 and Table 3.
+The System Under Test shall support the concept of a Procedure as described in Figure 1 and Table 3.
 ```

 ### X.3 ObservableProperty

 Add: Definition of the ObservableProperty concept and its associations

-*Figure 3: Context Diagram for ObservableProperty and its associated concepts.*

 *Table 4: ObservableProperty attributes*